chris-lovejoy/site/_posts/51 Stats ML /2025-07-18-principles-for-review-dashboards.md

 ---
 image:
-title: "Why custom AI review dashboards transform AI products - and how to build them"
+title: "Why custom AI review dashboards transform AI products - and how to build one"
 permalink: review-dashboard
 redirect_from:
 public_date: 2025-07-18